 - ii.
 Cash Management Framework: Having in place an effective and efficient Cash Management Framework, is of paramount importance since this ensures that, inter alia, the cost of carry is maintained to a minimum.
-The PDMO is in the process of improving its existing framework after having received related technical assistance from the IMF recommendations and suggestions by the IMF following the end of the mission, are evaluated so as to ensure that these are adopted and implemented within an acceptable time framework. - Maintaining a suitable & control working environment: The PDMO aims to ensure that any transactions and any other operations taking place within the working environment adhere to strict procedures set, on a continuous basis.
-These procedures are improved and updated on a regular basis.
-During 2021, the internal procedures manual has been enriched and updated whilst the audit checklists have been further enhanced.
-Furthermore, during the second half of 2021, the Audit Office of the Republic of Cyprus proceeded with a compliance of the PDMO to examine compliance with the legislation in force and a performance audit to evaluate the efficiency of the management of the public debt.
-A report was concluded in January 2022 and the PDMO is currently in the process of evaluating related recommendations. - iv.
+The PDMO is in the process of improving its existing framework after having received related technical assistance from the IMF in the past, taking also into consideration the recent changes in the monetary policy to bring inflation under control and the repercussions to the capital market.
+This procedure, will assist the PDMO to achieve a more rational and congruous approach in efficiently and effectively managing the cash framework. - iii.
+Maintaining a suitable & control working environment: The PDMO aims to ensure that any transactions and any other operations taking place within the working environment adhere to strict procedures set, on a continuous basis.
+These procedures are improved and updated on a regular basis and when deemed necessary are either updated, enhanced or revised in order to better reflect conditions that exist at the time within the PDMO.
+During 2022, the internal procedures manual has been enriched and updated whilst the audit checklists have been further enhanced.
+A report prepared by the Audit Office of the Republic of Cyprus about the efficiency of the management of the public debt was concluded in January 2022 and the PDMO is currently in the process of evaluating related recommendations. - iv.
 Risk management operational risk: The PDMO continues to update the database of operational risk incidents.
-Any incidents that have taken place in 2021 have been recorded and evaluated accordingly aiming towards minimizing any associated risks involved.
-This process is ongoing and it is reviewed and updated on a regular basis.
+Any incidents that have taken place in 2022 have been recorded and evaluated accordingly aiming towards minimizing any

-- ٧. Contacts with the international investment bank market group: During 2021 the number of the Bank Group members increased from seven to eight.
-The creation of the group is providing a significant contribution to the ability of the Republic to maintain its access to the international capital markets even under difficult circumstances similar to those experienced in 2020-2021.
+- associated risks involved.
+This process is ongoing and it is reviewed and updated on a regular basis. - ٧.
+Contacts with the international investment bank market group: The creation of the group is providing a significant contribution to the ability of the Republic to maintain its access to the international capital markets even under difficult circumstances similar to those experienced in 2020-2021.
 Furthermore, beyond the primary market, the Bank Group has contributed to the better functioning of the secondary market by providing a steady stream of data to the PDMO regarding the activity of the banks in the secondary market.
 The electronic platform for dealer-to-dealer transactions, MTS Cyprus, was established in 2020 and is operating ever since.
-The PDMO in collaboration with the Bank Group intends to investigate ways to help increase the liquidity of the Eurobonds of the Republic in order to optimize the cost of funding in the long term. - vi.
-Investor' Relations Function: Despite the many problems created in this area by the pandemic in 2021, the PDMO continued its communication with investors in order to make sure they had the best possible information about developments in Cyprus.
+The PDMO in collaboration with the Bank Group intends to investigate ways to help increase the liquidity of the Eurobonds of the Republic in order to optimize the cost of funding in the long term.
+In 2022, a number of teleconferences were made between the PDMO and the international bank market group, discussing market developments and the main challenges of the following vears. - vi.
+Investor' Relations Function: Despite the many problems created in this area by the pandemic in 2021, as well as, by the high uncertainty due to the Russia Ukraine crisis, in 2022, the PDMO continued its communication with investors in order to make sure they had the best possible information about developments in Cyprus.
 This information took the form of dissemination of material electronically and through teleconferences with investors throughout the year.
-The pinnacle of this effort was the success of the bond issuance that followed on the 13th of January 2022.